BaratamKeerti/sample/README.md

 # sample
-Hello This is keerti.
+Hello, This is keerti.
-This is just a sample test.
+This is just a sample note for testing.